On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Other topological spaces associated with -buildings

-\begin{theorem} $\Gamma$ acts properly on $\scrS$ and $\scrS/\Gamma$ is a compact $M\times S$-space.
-The group $M$ is a unimodular group which acts 3-transitively on the boundary of the tree $T$.
-In particular $M$ contains a closed, cocompact, normal subgroup $M^+$ which is compactly generated, topologically simple and non-discrete.
-Further more, if $X$ is not Bruhat--Tits then $M^+$ has no non-trivial continuous linear representation over any local field. \end{theorem}
+\begin{theorem} The group $M$ is a unimodular group and $p_T \colon M \to \Aut(T)$ yields a continuous isomorphism of $M/S$ onto a closed subgroup of $\Aut(T)$ acting $3$-transitively on the set of ends $\partial T$.
+In particular $M$ has a closed cocompact normal subgroup $M^+$ containing $S$ such that $M^+/S$ is compactly generated, topologically simple and non-discrete.
+Furthermore, if $X$ is not Bruhat--Tits, then $M^+/S$ has no non-trivial continuous linear representation over any local field. \end{theorem}